 Be part of our next MSc Sustainability cohort and become an 'Agent of Change' in society, business or government.
 The course is run by ARU’s Global Sustainability Institute and the Eden Project, Cornwall.

 On this Masters degree you'll learn about key sustainability challenges, and how we can address the complexity and uncertainty inherent in them all and make the best possible practical and policy decisions.

 This course is available full-time or part-time and is open to graduates from all disciplines.
 It attracts students of all ages and cultural backgrounds.
-You can combine online learning with face to face ‘residentials’ in Cambridge and Cornwall*.
-Alternatively, you can study the course completely online (choose a distance learning option).

 As an MSc Sustainability student, you'll gain practical experience of addressing sustainability challenges and meet inspirational leaders who are already doing just that.
-You'll also practice using your new sustainability skills in a research context and through a work placement.
+You'll also practice using your new sustainability skills in a research context and through a 200-hour work placement.

 Entry requirements are not currently available, please try again later.